 STAGES ONE AND TWO: the development of a concept, are now complete.

 STAGE THREE is now well under way.
 The Court has agreed to spend up to £15.8m to renew ageing and dilapidated services, to make essential repairs and to make some significant improvements, not least to accessibility.
-The Pre-app (that is, plans at an exploratory stage before a formal planning application) has been agreed and the Planning Application is about to be presented to the City planning authorities and Historic England.
+The Pre-app (that is, plans at an exploratory stage before a formal planning application) has been agreed and the Planning Application has been submitted to the City planning authorities and Historic England.

 The project is being supervised on behalf of the Court by the Hall Panel, chaired by Lord Malmesbury.
 The other members are the Master, the First Warden, John Hitchins, Annabelle Baird, Aidan Crawshaw, Francis Maude and Nick Gowing supported by the Clerk, the Finance Director and the Hall Director.